 Indicate the disease response of MDS/MPN to each line of therapy using the definitions found in the text on FormsNet.
-These definitions are also listed in the table below.
+These definitions are also located in the MDS/MPN Response Criteria.

 If the recipient's disease status was "Complete remission (CR)," "No response (NR)/stable disease (SD)," "Progression from hematologic improvement (Prog from HI)," "Relapse from complete remission (Rel from CR)," or "Progression to AML (AML)," continue with question 120.